corymosiman12/ARPA-E-Sensor/server/README.md

 3. SSH from Antlet to pi atleast 1x.
 Upon SSH, you will enable trust between antlet and pi, and will therefore be able to use the `pysftp` library.

 4. Likely missed things...

+# Update 10/28/18
+Hannah - apologies, I made a mistake in the previous stuff.
+On the SD cards you have gone through the above steps already, I need you to do the following.

+1. `$ workon cv`
+2. `(cv) $ pip uninstall board` (agree to removal)
+3. `(cv) $ pip uninstall adafruit-blinka` (agree to removal)
+4. `(cv) $ pip install adafruit-blinka`

+I have changed this in the install instructions now (removed from the `Others` section above), so you can now follow those instructions exactly.